BigaSpinosaLab/PAPER_IkBa_Naive_Pluripotency/README.md

 - Downstream analysis: script named as *1_DEA_KO_vs_WT.R* to conduct differential expression analysis between IkBa KO and WT conditions at different timepoints.
 Results obtained from this script are enclosed in Supplementary Table 3 of the manuscript.

-- Related paper figures, specifically:
+- Related paper figures, specifically for:

   - Figure 1F: Heatmap of selected genes across all samples.
   - Figure 2C: First two principal components including all samples.